lsst/schedview/docs/playwright_testing.rst

 Run (headless) tests
 --------------------
-Tests should be run from the root (where the tests are run during workflow)
+Tests should be run from the root (where the tests are run during workflow).
+The playwright tests are disabled by default, so, to run them, the environment variable ENABLE_PLAYWRIGHT_TESTS must be set.

 ::

- pytest tests/test_scheduler_dashboard.py
+ ENABLE_PLAYWRIGHT_TESTS=1 pytest tests/test_scheduler_dashboard.py

 Headed tests
 ------------